-Since the General Data Protection Regulation, currently the UK GDPR, came into effect on 25 May 2018 and its implementation into UK national legislation by the Data Protection Act 2018, companies may need to appoint a data protection officer (DPO).
+Since UK data protection law was updated in 25 May 2018, companies may need to appoint a data protection officer (DPO).
 Strictly speaking, the regulation states that companies shall designate a data protection officer, if the processing is carried out by a public authority or body, the core activities of the company include regular and systematic monitoring of data subjects on a large scale or/and if the core activities of the company consist on large-scale processing of special categories of data.

 This applies to both controllers and processors.
 You can appoint a data protection officer if you wish, even if you aren’t required to, however, there are a variety of benefits that a DPO can bring